lbwanghr/iBoot/README.md

 Now that you're here, you can try some of the free apps in my repositories.

 ---
-Any questions please email lbwanghr@icloud.com.
+Any questions please create an issue or email me lbwanghr@icloud.com.